ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 #### Examples of unit tests related to the UI

-* These tests are available in the `App.tsx` file.
+* These tests are available in the `uitesting` files.

 * We want to make sure that the text that is rendered contains *Welcome*.
 We use a regular expression in the test